-TLDR Airlines can diversify revenue by expanding cargo operations, leveraging Frequent Flyer Programs, developing ancillary services, and investing in Technology and Digital Transformation to improve financial resilience and customer engagement.
+TLDR Airlines can maximize revenue by (1) expanding cargo operations, (2) leveraging Frequent Flyer Programs, (3) developing ancillary services, (4) investing in digital transformation, and (5) exploring partnerships.

 One viable strategy for airlines to diversify their revenue streams is by expanding their cargo operations.
 With the growth of e-commerce, particularly during and following the COVID-19 pandemic, there has been a significant increase in demand for cargo services.
 Airlines can capitalize on this trend by converting passenger planes to freighters or using the belly capacity of passenger flights more efficiently for cargo.
 This strategy not only provides a new revenue stream but also optimizes the utilization of the fleet.